Permit Planting Directions

 Step 7: Guarantee Period

-A two-year guarantee period begins from the date of the final Sign-off.
-The tree work entity must comply with the two-year guarantee outlined on the P-A Forestry Application, which includes regular maintenance and replacement if necessary.
+A two-year guarantee period begins from the date of the final sign-off.
+The tree work entity must comply with the two-year guarantee outlined on the Tree Planting Permit, which includes regular maintenance and replacement if necessary.
 Failure to comply will jeopardize your ability to obtain any Parks permits for 12 months.

-If you require further assistance, please contact Parks’ Central Forestry & Horticulture Division at (718) 760–6794 and ask to speak with the Senior Forester for the borough in which you are working.
+If you require further assistance, please call our Central Forestry division at (718) 760–6801 and ask to speak with a member of the Permits and Plan Review team.